CurryEleison/actions-hello/dockerhub/README.md

 - Adds many useful labels to image
 - Builds to arm64 and amd64 architectures
 - Tags image with latest and pushes to Docker Hub on push to default branch (main/master)
-- Adds this README as description
+- Doesn't sync README as planned.
+Reasons are in https://github.com/peter-evans/dockerhub-description/issues/10